Rethinking Design Tools in the Age of Machine Learning

 Depending on the user, Foil can be a consumer design tool, a professional design tool, and a platform for the creation of emergent interface elements and design widgets which users will ultimately be able to share with each other.

 The technical renaissance in machine learning over the last few years has led to incredible new possibilities.
-But the real work in actualizing these possibilities is only just beginning.
+But the real work in actualizing these possibilities is only just beginning and will require an interdisciplinary approach.

 A lot of people seem to be worried that artificial intelligence will take our jobs and render us useless.